Fiona Apple: 2011–2018: The Idler Wheel..., tour, and legal troubles

-Apple contributed a previously unreleased song entitled "Dull Tool" to the soundtrack of the 2012 Judd Apatow film This Is 40.
-Another song was recorded for the film but was not used, ending up as the track "Cosmonauts" on her 2020 album Fetch the Bolt Cutters.
-In November 2012, Apple wrote a letter to her fans – a scan of which was posted to her website and her Facebook page – postponing the South American leg of her tour due to the health of her dog, Janet.
-According to the letter, the dog has Addison's disease and has had a tumor "idling in her chest" for two years.
+Apple contributed the previously unreleased song "Dull Tool" to the soundtrack of the 2012 Judd Apatow film This Is 40.
+Another song was recorded for the film but not used and became the track "Cosmonauts" on her 2020 album Fetch the Bolt Cutters.
+In November 2012, Apple wrote a letter to her fans, a scan of which was posted to her website and her Facebook page, postponing the South American leg of her tour due to the health of her dog, Janet.
+According to the letter, the dog had Addison's disease and had had a tumor "idling in her chest" for two years.

 In September 2013, a Chipotle ad appeared online with a soundtrack of Apple covering "Pure Imagination" from the 1971 film Willy Wonka and the Chocolate Factory.
 The video, which follows a scarecrow as he discovers the truth about factory farming and processed food, was described as "haunted", "dystopian", "bizarre", and "beautiful".

 In 2014, Apple wrote the opening theme, "Container", for the Showtime drama series The Affair.
-During 2014, Apple also appeared at a number of performances by Blake Mills, including in New York City and Cambridge, Massachusetts, during his tour in support of his second full-length album, Heigh Ho.
+She appeared at a number of performances by Blake Mills in 2014, including in New York City and Cambridge, Massachusetts, during his tour in support of his second full-length album, Heigh Ho.
 The pair first publicly collaborated on an acoustic version of Apple's song "I Know" in 2013.

 Apple at the Hollywood Palladium in 2012 on The Idler Wheel... tour.

-Apple has collaborated with Andrew Bird, and in 2016, she was featured in the song "Left Handed Kisses" from the album Are You Serious.
+Apple has collaborated with Andrew Bird, and in 2016 she was featured in the song "Left Handed Kisses" from the album Are You Serious.
 In September 2017, Apple played rarities at the Ohana Festival in Dana Point, California.
 Also in 2017, she released "Tiny Hands" for the Women's March on Washington.
-In 2018, she joined Shirley Manson at the female-driven Girl School Festival in Los Angeles for a cover of "You Don't Own Me" by Lesley Gore, wearing a white T-shirt with "KNEEL, PORTNOW" written across it in ink.
-This was considered in response to Grammy head Neil Portnow's heavily criticized comments that women need to "step up" to earn more Grammy nods.
+In 2018, she joined Shirley Manson at the female-driven Girl School Festival in Los Angeles for a cover of "You Don't Own Me" by Lesley Gore, wearing a white T-shirt with "KNEEL, PORTNOW" written across it.
+This was considered a response to Grammy head Neil Portnow's heavily criticized comments that women need to "step up" to earn more Grammy nods.